anshalsavla/BigDataProject/Hypothesis/hypothesis2/README.md

 hfs -getmerge hyp2.csv hyp2.csv //Now after the jobs are done, get merged copy from hfs

-Now import the output file to your local machine by using the following command: scp netId@dumbo.es.its.nyu.edu:/path/hyp2.csv .
+Now import the output file to your local machine by using the following command-
+scp netId@dumbo.es.its.nyu.edu:/path/hyp2.csv .

-Following are the steps to find the correlation factor: python corelation_closeDate.py.  //make sure the code and hyp2.csv that your imported from dumbo are in the same directory on your local machine
+Following are the steps to find the correlation factor- python corelation_closeDate.py.  //make sure the code and hyp2.csv that your imported from dumbo are in the same directory on your local machine